MPCA-data/tidytuesdays/show-n-tell/exercises/README.md

 ### :book: Reading aloud

-They say reading makes great writing.
+They say you should read to write better.

-Let's practice reading R scripts aloud and have our parnter interpret what we say back into code.
-It's kind of like the game telephone, but for R.
+Let's practice interpreting R scripts to our parnter who will try to turn it back into code.
+It will be kind of like a game of telephone, but for R.

 #### Steps